 - Sales of goods retail

 - Rendering of services retail

 - Provision of alternative insurance services

 - Finance income earned

 - Rental income from letting of commercial properties

-- Commission on re-insurance premiums

 Revenue is measured based on the consideration specified in a contract with a customer and excludes amounts collected on behalf of third parties.
 The Group recognises revenue when it transfers control of a product or service to a customer.